 As a single mom, she’s still gambling, turning her lifelong love of storytelling into a career she loves.
 She writes 10,000 words a week in cafes and coffee shops, and some of those 10,000 words are even worth reading.
 She has an MFA in Creative Writing (Fiction), an MA in Creative Writing (Nonfiction) has multiple jobs, two kids, a Pushcart Nomination, and more pets than she can possibly handle.
 She also plays the flute, makes crazy-good sculptures out of tortilla dough, and can wrangle the neurotic dog without getting mauled.

-Facebook is her guilty pleasure, the Twitterverse her happy place, and her blog the one place she’s not telling stories (fictional, anyway).
+The Twitterverse is her happy place, and her blog the one place she’s not telling stories (fictional, anyway).
 This time around, she’s holding out for the last honest man.

 Interview / podcast with Creative Magazine Radio Show.

 Interviewed at C.A.
 Milson

 Interviewed at The Writer’s Life